badd-labs/badd-labs/labs/B1/README.md

 You can follow the workflow to execute your code.

-- Write and compile a `Pool` smart contract.
+- Implement the above `AMMPool` smart contract by filling the function bodies.
 - Deploy `BaddToken` smart contract twice, respectively to two contract addresses, say `TokenX` and `TokenY`.
 - Deploy `Pool` smart contract with `TokenX` and `TokenY`.
 - Execute the smart contracts in two steps: